Encyclopedia … combined with a great Buyer's Guide!

 Laser Beam Expanders

-In some cases, laser beams need to be formed with very large beam radius – for example, in order to evenly illuminate large areas, to send a beam over large distances with low beam divergence, or for avoiding problems with laser-induced damage or heating.
+In some cases, laser beams need to be formed with very large beam radius – for example, to evenly illuminate large areas, to send a beam over large distances with low beam divergence, or for avoiding problems with laser-induced damage or heating.

 Typically, lasers produce beams with relatively small diameter, and one applies a suitable kind of beam expander, often in the form of a kind of telescope.
 The output lens or mirror of such a device then has to be correspondingly large.
 The size and quality requirements depend very much on the particular application.